Volunteer Packer Pre-Project Details

 - Please note that reimbursements only apply to active packers and support team members helping the lead packer.
 This reimbursement cannot be applied to companion riders that are accompanying only for a fun ride.

-Depending on the number of volunteers (more or less stuff) we can usually get into camp with 5 pack stock tightly packed.
-If 6 pack animals are available, loads are much lighter and we can fit everything very easily.
+Depending on the number of volunteers (more or less stuff) we can usually get into camp with five tightly packed stock.
+If six pack animals are available, loads are much lighter and we can fit everything very easily.
 This is our standard packing list for backcountry projects:

 These are the boxes we use.
 It's recommended to sling load these boxes and to wrap these loads with manty tarps.
 Standard size: 24" long x 18" wide x 12" deep.
 Welded aluminum structure.

 - 2nd Animal = Second bear box set* (crew food), about 70-75 lbs.

 - 3rd Animal = Bear-proof coolers (crew food), about 50-60 lbs.

 Standard size: 25" long x 15" wide x 15" deep.
 We also have an extra manty tarp to top load soft duffle with these coolers if packers are comfortable top loading.